nicolechao/springboard-data-science/Mini Projects and Exercises/Logistic Regression Gender Weights & Heights/README.md

 ## Approach
-1. EDA for relationships.
+1. EDA for relationships between weights & heights.
 2. Apply logistic regression.
 3. Tune hyperparameter with GridSearchCV from sklearn.
-4. Evaluating the model by checking accuracy.
+4. Evaluate the model by checking accuracy.

 ## Deliverables
 1. EDA & logistic regression code in Python notebook.